skip to Main Content

 7.5 How can we respond to the impacts of climate change?

-The package integrates over many years of meteorological data analysis from the Hong Kong Observatory and the latest research findings from the IPCC Sixth Assessment Report, offering scientifically rigorous and locally relevant content.
+This Version 2.0 booklet integrates over 140 years of meteorological data analysis from the Hong Kong Observatory and the latest research findings from the IPCC Sixth Assessment Report (IPCC AR6) published in 2023, offering scientifically rigorous and locally relevant content.
 These resources not only help students grasp key knowledge of both global and local climate change, but also deepen their understanding of the interactions between human activities and the natural environment, inspiring learning motivation and enhancing teaching and learning effectiveness.

 Production Team: